TonyZong-Darzin/code-review/README.md

 #### Working on a feature or issue branch

-create a separate branch for the new feature or issue.
+Create a separate branch for the new feature or issue.
 Update, add, commit, and push changes in that branch.

 ## Start a pull request (PR)